telerik/winforms-docs/pdfprocessing/editing/block.md

 {{endregion}}

+>The '\r' and '\n' characters don't have the usual meaning of "go to next line" when they are inserted in a PDF document and you cannot simply insert text containing these characters to produce multiline text.
+Instead, you should insert a line break.

 ### Inserting Line Break

 Inserting a line break results in the next element starting on a new line.
 The action is achieved with the __InsertLineBreak()__ method as shown in __Example 3__.